Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02e_CostAccounting.md

     Cost object descriptive name.

 - *Inactive*
     Cost object status.
 The word **Inactive** is displayed if the cost object has been deactivated.
+An inactive cost object is locked for postings.

 - *Active from*
     Validity start date.
+The posting period in which the cost object has been created and/or set to active is displayed.

 - *ProfitCenter*
     Assigned profit center.